web-illinois/illinois_framework_project/README.md

 ## Extra information:

-* The files for your site are stored in the ~/illinois_framework folder
+* The files for your site are stored in the ~/illinois_framework directory
 * Files uploaded to the site are stored in ~/illinois_framework/docroot/sites/default/files

 ## Updating your site

 Security updates are regularly relased for Drupal and its modules, so it's vital to keep your site updated.
-To update your site, open the terminal for your site, `cd` to the folder `~/illinois_framework`, and run the following commands:
+To update your site, open the terminal for your site, `cd` to the directory `~/illinois_framework`, and run the following commands:

 ```bash
 composer update --with-all-dependencies --no-dev -o